shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

   it { is_expected.to respond_to(:from_csv) }
 end
 ```

+This is exactly the constraint that I expect from my object.

 We can use the above definition as a substitute for interfaces in Ruby.
 If we
 want to enforce that an object can be transformed to and from CSV, we can simply